310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-fufufu, you’re such a Hard worker, shinobu~♪
+fufufu, you are such a Hard worker, shinobu~♪
 {% endbubble %}

 {% bubble Shinobu v2 %}